 In some situations, there will be enough assets to meet both your needs comfortably, and for there to be a significant surplus left over.
 It may be that just sharing that surplus equally would be the fair thing to do, particularly after a long marriage.
 However, sometimes there may be a good reason not to share equally.
 High value cases are complex and if you are in this situation you should get legal advice.

 When deciding whether a proposed agreement is realistic, affordable and practical, think about how much income you will need, as well as your housing and other needs and their impact on each other.
 The running costs and day to day living expenses of two households may have to come out of the same income that previously only had to pay for one household.
 You may find it helpful to ask yourself questions such as:

-You or your ex may be eligible for some welfare benefits when you get divorced, for example tax credits, housing benefit, council tax reduction or child benefit.
+You or your ex may be eligible for some welfare benefits when you get divorced, for example universal credit, (or tax credits and housing benefit if you live in an area where universal credit is not yet phased in), council tax reduction and child benefit.
 This could make a real difference to your income, so it’s worth checking your entitlement.
 You can do this by using a benefits calculator like the one you can find here: Find benefits and grants.

 If you both work and earn enough to support yourselves fully, then neither of you will need to pay the other any money to meet day to day income needs.

 If one of you works but the other doesn’t or works but earns significantly less than the other, it may be necessary for the higher earner to pay a regular sum of money to support the other.
 You may hear this money called ‘maintenance’, ‘spousal maintenance’ or ‘periodical payments’.

 Child maintenance is money paid by one parent to the other to meet the income needs of their children.
 You generally pay child maintenance either until your child turns 16 or until they finish full-time, non-advanced education (A levels, BTEC national diploma), up to their 20th birthday.